 About Shianne

-Shianne has also been an active participant in the Blair School of Music’s “Banding Together” initiative which was founded with the purpose of enhancing cultural interchange and understanding through the concert band experience.
-Participants of this program travel to various countries in Latin America and take part in a variety of musical activities like teaching, master classes, ensemble performances, and culturally specific activities.
-She has traveled with this program to Santa Rosa de Osos, Colombia to participate in the Banda Sinfónica de Las Americas ensemble and most recently to Havana, Cuba for La Orquesta de CubanAmericana de Vientos ensemble.
-Her trip to Cuba was an unprecedented partnership between the US Embassy and the
+Shianne has also been an active participant in the Blair School of Music’s “Banding Together” initiative, which promotes cultural exchange through the concert band experience.
+Through this program, she has traveled to Santa Rosa de Osos, Colombia to perform with the Banda Sinfónica de las Américas; to Havana, Cuba with La Orquesta CubanoAmericana de Vientos as part of an unprecedented partnership between the U.S. Embassy and the Instituto Cubano de la Música; and to the Dominican Republic in summer 2024 to participate in Festi-Band República Dominicana.

 Proudly Endorses: